 - Request Restrictions

-- You can ask us not to use or share certain PHI for treatment, payment of health care operations purposes.
-For example, when you have paid for your services out of pocket in full, at your request we will not share information about those services with your health plan (the organization that pays for your medical care).
-For all other requests, we will consider your request, but we are not legally required to accept it.
-If we accept your request, we will document any limits in writing and follow them except in emergency situations.
+You can ask us not to use or share certain PHI for treatment, payment of health care operations purposes.
+We will consider your request, but we are not legally required to accept it.
+If we accept your request we will document any limits in writing and follow them except in emergency situations.
 You may not limit the uses and disclosures that we are legally required or allowed to make.
 To request a restriction, notify the Privacy Officer listed at the end of this Notice.

 - Request Confidential Communications